 In 2013, the UN-established Intergovernmental Panel on Climate Change (IPCC) concluded that the widespread retreat of Greenland marine-terminating glaciers in recent years was a response to their interaction with the ocean.
 However, observations have since shown that ice-flow acceleration in many cases corresponds with growing surface meltwater production and hydrological pathways to the base of the ice sheet.
 Today, there is also a growing body of evidence to support a sensitive response when surface meltwater penetrates to the bed of the Greenland ice sheet via fractures and other types of hydrological connections to the bed.

 RESPONDER is exploring the Greenland ice sheet in specific regions where ice-flow dynamics are of particular significance.
 The field campaigns in RESPONDER are carried out on Store Glacier, which means ‘Big Glacier’ in Danish.
 The project focuses on this glacier because it has a large drainage basin (35,000 km2), flows rapidly (up to 20 m/day) and discharges large volumes of ice into the ocean (33 million m3 every day).
 The glacier flows over a deep subglacial trough, which extends 30 km inland from its calving ice front and reaches depths of 1,000 metres below sea level.
-Such a setting makes the glacier susceptible to fast retreat, which would accelerate ice flow and potentially double the glacier’s present discharge.
+Such a setting makes the glacier susceptible to fast retreat, which would accelerate ice flow and potentially double present discharge.

-The project focusses on two regions of interest on Store Glacier in particular.
+The project focuses on two regions of interest on Store Glacier in particular.
 The first region is where the ice flow rapidly accelerates, thereby facilitating a very effective transfer of ice from the interior of the ice sheet to the coast and ultimately into the ocean as icebergs.
 Here, evidence points to an efficient transport of water in large channels, which may make the bed stickier if they can persist despite the very fast pace of ice motion there.

 The second region is where the bed of the ice sheet was previously cold, frozen and isolated, but is now starting to receive water and energy originating from the surface.
 This region is important because the evacuation of water in the small cavities that exist there is inefficient, making the bed more slippery.